noha133/chat-system-app/README.md

 ## This application serves as a chat API designed to facilitate communication between different applications
 The API can be used to create applications, chats, send messages, retrieve messages, and perform various chat-related operations.

+#Prerequisites
+Before getting started, ensure that you have the following dependencies installed:

+Docker
+Docker Compose

 Things you may want to cover:

 * Ruby version